 Creating complete streets means transportation agencies must change their approach to community roads.
 By adopting a Complete Streets policy, communities direct their transportation planners and engineers to routinely design and operate the entire right of way to enable safe access for all users, regardless of age, ability, or mode of transportation.
 This means that every transportation project will make the street network better and safer for drivers, transit users, pedestrians, and bicyclists – making your town a better place to live.
 The National Complete Streets Coalition has identified the elements of an ideal Complete Streets policy to help you write one for your town.

-The Many Types of Complete Streets
+The many types of Complete Streets designs

 Introduction to Complete Streets: Presentation